SpaceVim/SpaceVim/docs/quick-start-guide.md

 ## Configuration

-The default configuration file of SpaceVim is `~/.SpaceVim.d/init.toml`, here is an example:
+The default configuration file of SpaceVim is `~/.SpaceVim.d/init.toml`.
+This is an example for basic usage of SpaceVim.
+For more info, please checkout SpaceVim documentation.

 ```toml
 # This is basic configuration example for SpaceVim